y330/FragmentQR/README.md

  <img src="https://camo.githubusercontent.com/d5d24e33e2f4b6fe53987419a21b203c03789a8f/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f446f6e6174652d50617950616c2d677265656e2e737667" />
 </a>

-Disclaimer: Scroll-to-text-fragment is a feature native to Google Chrome and not provided by FragmentQR.
-FragmentQR only utilizes this feature.
+Disclaimer: Text fragments is not owned by FragmentQR

 <b>Copyright 2020 Yonah Aviv.</b>
 This project is licensed under the terms of the MIT license.